adnan974/React-Site-vitrine/README.md

 ## Description

 This project was made by me to start to learn React.
-This is a example of a showcase website.
+This is an example of a showcase website.

 # Getting Started with Create React App